Boyang--Li/boyang--li.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [University](http://www.polyu.edu.hk).
-Our aim is to explore and understand XXX, including XXX.
+We are a dynamic research group at [The Hong Kong Polytechnic University](http://www.polyu.edu.hk).
+Our aim is to develop autonomous aerial vehicles for different kinds of civil applications, including infrastructure inspection, cargo delivery, search and rescure etc.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->